-Your baby is getting around more independently, learning to scoot, crawl, or walk.
+Your baby is getting around more independently as he or she learns to scoot, crawl,

+or walk.
 This means your baby can go and touch the things he or she wants to touch.
-After making

-or other dangerous things that can hurt your baby and no small objects that
+hot, sharp, or other dangerous things that can hurt your baby and no small objects

-can be put in the mouth, let your baby explore the textures and surfaces of your home
+that can be put in the mouth, let your baby explore the textures and surfaces of your

 Let your baby find out how that banana gets mushy on the highchair tray, and that